The Penrose Property with a Cosmological Constant: Further Examples of the Penrose Property in Asymptotically Flat Spacetimes

-We also need to check that all angles can be reached by null geodesics.
-For a null geodesic in the equatorial plane, we have
+We also need to check the angular change along a null geodesic with endpoints on $\mathcal{I}^-$ and $\mathcal{I}^+$.
+We choose co-ordinates so that our null geodesic lies in the equatorial plane.
+Then

-So we see that there exist null geodesics connecting $p\in\mathcal{I}^-_1$ to an antipodal point on $\mathcal{I}_1^+$ with arbitrarily small positive time of flight.
-We therefore conclude that $p$ can be connected to any point $q\in\mathcal{I}^-_1$ where the time of flight is positive using the following construction (illustrated in figure \ref{fig:Penrosepath}):
+We conclude that $p\in\mathcal{I}^-_1$ can be connected to any point $q\in\mathcal{I}^-_1$ where the time of flight is strictly positive using the following construction (illustrated in Figure \ref{fig:Penrosepath}).

 Choose co-ordinates such that $p$ and $q$ lie in the equatorial plane.
-Consider a null geodesic which reaches $\mathcal{I}^+_1$ at an earlier retarded time than $q$ and which also lies in the equatorial plane.
-We follow this null geodesic until we have reached the $\phi$ co-ordinate of $q$ (reversing the angular momentum if necessary so that the change in $|\phi|$ along the geodesic is at most $\pi$) before switching to an outgoing radial geodesic until we reach $\mathcal{I}_1^+$ and then another null geodesic up $\mathcal{I}_1^+$ until we reach $q$.
-This path can then be smoothed so that it becomes timelike everywhere \cite[Propositions 2.20, 2.23]{DiffTop}.
+By the above result, we can choose a null geodesic from $p$ (lying in the equatorial plane) with sufficiently large impact parameter to ensure that it reaches $\mathcal{I}^+_1$ at an earlier retarded time than $q$.
+We follow this null geodesic until we have reached the $\phi$ co-ordinate of $q$ (reversing the angular momentum if necessary so that the required change in $|\phi|$ is at most $\pi$) before switching to an outgoing radial geodesic until we reach $\mathcal{I}_1^+$ and then another null geodesic up $\mathcal{I}_1^+$ until we reach $q$.
+This path can then be smoothed (without changing its endpoints) so that it becomes timelike everywhere \cite{DiffTop}.

-Next we consider points where the time of flight is non-positive.
-It turns out that in this case, all points can be timelike connected except antipodal ones.
+Next we consider points separated by a curve with non-positive time of flight.
 It is straightforward to see that antipodal points cannot be timelike connected by using a comparison argument similar to those developed in \cite{PCMD}.
-Indeed, we note that we can bound the wormhole metric (\ref{eqn:wormholemetric}) from above by the Minkowski metric:
+Indeed, we note that we can bound the compactified wormhole metric (equation (\ref{eqn:wormholemetric})) from above by the compactified Minkowski metric (which corresponds to setting $a=0$ in this metric).

-This tells us that the set of antipodal points on $\mathcal{I}_1^-$ and $\mathcal{I}_1^+$ which cannot be connected using a Minkowski timelike curve, also cannot be timelike connected in this wormhole spacetime.
+This tells us that if two points on $\mathcal{I}_1^\pm$ cannot be connected using a Minkowski timelike curve then they cannot be connected using a curve which is timelike with respect to the wormhole metric either (since any such curve would necessarily be Minkowski timelike).
+From \cite[Proposition 3.3]{PCMD}, we conclude that in the wormhole spacetime, antipodal points separated by curves with time of flight $\leq0$ cannot be timelike connected.